pvnkmrksk/Aruco-Gully/README.md

 uv run python aruco_tracker.py --camera-fps 120 --camera-width 1920 --camera-height 1080
 ```

-**Note**: These settings are especially important for ArduCam modules, which require specific exposure and gain settings to prevent flickering and ensure stable high-speed capture.
-Other cameras may work with default settings using the `--no-arducam` flag.
+**Note**: These settings are especially important for ArduCam modules, which require fixed (manual) exposure and specific gain settings to prevent flickering and ensure stable high-speed capture.
+Auto exposure is disabled to maintain consistent lighting conditions.

+**On Linux**: ArUco Gully automatically uses `v4l2-ctl` to set camera parameters directly, which is more reliable for ArduCam cameras than OpenCV's camera properties.
+The system will:
+- Detect if v4l2-ctl is available
+- Use v4l2-ctl to set `exposure_time_absolute`, `auto_exposure`, `gain`, `gamma`, `brightness`, and `contrast`
+- Fall back to OpenCV properties if v4l2-ctl is not available (Windows/macOS)

+**Other cameras**: May work with default settings using the `--no-arducam` flag.

 ## Camera Calibration